-The USDA publishes summaries of scientific integrity cases and their outcomes online, making it more transparent than some scientific agencies.
+The USDA publishes an annual report of summaries of scientific integrity cases and their outcomes online, making it more transparent than some scientific agencies.
 The following examples demonstrate how the USDA might handle certain scenarios.
+The annual reports have not been published on the Scientific Integrity site since 2018.